decision-press/bootstrapping-ai/README.md

 **Live Ritual Theory** - Syntax/ritual is only "alive" if it causes actual behavioral change

-**Function Style Calls** - Design useable functions and call them from any pillar
+**Function Style Calls** - Design usable functions and call them from any pillar

 **Type Enforced** - Maintain coherency throughout project evolution through guardrails and anti-sloppiness protocol